Eat My Cookies: Production

 Richard Pursel wrote the premise at Spümcø for the second season, which was never approved by John Kricfalusi until after his firing; Games Animation would produce it as part of the third season.
 According to Pursel, the Girl Scout Leader replaced what was to be George Liquor in a Boy Scouts uniform.
-Ron Hughart, who was considered to be reliable by both Kricfalusi and Nickelodeon executives, was assigned to be director; he showed little interest in improving the story of the episode.
-Vicky Jenson worked on the episode's storyboards.
+Ron Hughart, who would go on to direct episodes of Futurama and be supervising director for American Dad!, was considered to be reliable by both Kricfalusi and Nickelodeon executives, but showed little interest in improving the story of the episode, even after Kricfalusi's termination from the network.
+Regardless, he was assigned to direct the episode.
+Future DreamWorks Animation animator Vicky Jenson worked on the episode's storyboards.
 Rosie O'Donnell was contracted to be the episode's celebrity guest, in Games' bid to improve the series' reputation after the fallout of 1992.

 Reception

 American critic Thad Komorowski gave the episode two out of five stars, calling it a "barren spot-gag" episode.
 Komorowski blamed the poor quality of "Eat My Cookies" on Hughart, who "lacked the comic sensibility and directorial individuality that Ren & Stimpy cartoons demanded".